exercism/v3/languages/python/reference/README.md

 ## Concepts

 TODO: List the concepts that are specific to the Python language.
-For inspiration, check out the [C# version of this file][csharp-implementing].
+For inspiration, check out the C# version of this file.

-[csharp-implementing]: ../../csharp/reference/README.md